French Argentines

-French Argentines (Franco-Argentins; franco-argentinos) refers to Argentine citizens of full or partial French ancestry or persons born in France who reside in Argentina.
+French Argentines (Franco-Argentins; franco-argentinos) refers to Argentine citizens of full or partial French or French Basque ancestry or persons born in France who reside in Argentina.
 French Argentines form one of the largest ancestry groups after Italian Argentines and Spanish Argentines.
-Between 1857 and 1946, 261,020 French people immigrated to Argentina.
+Between 1857 and 1960, 400,000 French people immigrated to Argentina.
 Besides immigration from continental France, Argentina also received, as early as the 1840s, immigrants with French background from neighboring countries, notably Uruguay, which expanded the French Argentine community.
-In 2006, it was estimated that around 6 million Argentines had some degree of French ancestry, up to 17% of the total population.
+It is estimated that around 8 million Argentines had some degree of French ancestry, up to 17% of the total population.

 Argentines of French descent make up a substantial proportion of the Argentine population, but they are less visible than other similarly-sized ethnic group because of the high degree of assimilation and the lack of substantial French colonies throughout the country.

 French immigration to Argentina

 During the first half of the 19th century, most of French immigrants to the New World settled in the United States and in Uruguay.
 While the United States received 195,971 French immigrants between 1820 and 1855, only 13,922 Frenchmen, most of them from the Basque Country and Béarn, left for Uruguay between 1833 and 1842.
 During this period of time, Uruguay received most of French immigrants to South America as the conflictual relationship between Rosas and the French government had created a xenophobic climate against French immigrants in the Buenos Aires province.
 After the fall of Rosas in 1852, Argentina overtook Uruguay and became the main pole of attraction for French immigrants in Latin America.

 From the second half of the 19th century to the first half of the 20th century, Argentina received the second largest group of French immigrants worldwide, second only to the United States.
 Between 1857 and 1946 Argentina received 239,503 French immigrants - out of which 105,537 permanently settled in the country.
 By 1976, 116,032 had settled in Argentina.
 French immigration to Argentina can be divided in three main periods, as follows: France was the third source of immigration to Argentina before 1890, constituting over 10% of immigrants, only surpassed by Italians and Spaniards; from 1890 to 1914, immigration from France, although reduced, was still significant; lastly, after WWI, the flow of French immigrants was minimal and only grew again after WWII to finally stop in the 1950s.

 In 1810, Buenos Aires had a population of 28,528 inhabitants, including 13 French citizens.
 At the beginning of the 19th century, French immigration to Argentina was not substantial.
 Mainly constituted of political exiles and former officers from the imperial army, it became more considerable from the year 1825, reaching up to 1,500-2,000 French immigrants some years.
 In 1839, it was estimated that 4,000 Frenchmen were living in the province of Buenos Aires, this figure increased to 12,000 in 1842.
 From the next decade, French people started to migrate to Argentina in large numbers.